duvandekoker/duvandekoker/README.md

 I know the best way to tackle complex problems is by remaining adaptable.
 I understand and respect the differences between the various research, design or development methodologies, while not following any practice dogmatically.
 I have an array of techniques to draw upon, but focus on the outcomes of my work, rather than fetishise the way it looks or how it’s delivered.

-#### My personal principles
+#### Principles i preach.

-* Learn from failure - encourage failure, embrace setbacks, and allow mistakes.
-Learn, iterate and grow from them.
+* We learn from failure - We encourage failure, embrace setbacks, and allow mistakes.
+We learn, iterate and grow from them.
-* Be obvious - The experiences I craft are obvious, transparent and inevitable.
-I go the extra mile to make the experience feel predictably inevitable.
+* We are obvious - The experiences we craft are obvious, transparent and inevitable.
+We go the extra mile to make the experience feel predictably inevitable.
+* We collaborate - We tackle problems together.
+We listen, we understand, and we encourage rather than force solutions.
+We learn from each other and understand the value of what we are building.
-* Make it accessible and inclusive - Everything should be accessible, responsive and inclusive.
-Sacrifice elegance over inclusiveness, readability and legibility.
+* We make it accessible and inclusive - Everything we build should be accessible, responsive and inclusive.
+We sacrifice elegance over inclusiveness, readability and legibility.
 Design should be usable on all devices by all of the people in all situations.
-Design is simple, touch friendly and clear and aims for AA accessibility.
-Be accessible to the broadest possible audience.

-**Mozilla's mission stement resonantes with me**
-Our mission is to ensure the Internet is a global public resource, open and accessible to all.
-An Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent.
+I love the idea that the Internet is a global public resource, open and accessible to all.

 <!--